Dynamics-of-Language/DyLan/README.md

 # babyDS-backup

 This is a branch for an emergency back up of all things babyDS (NOT CLEAN AT ALL, BUT I HAD NO CHOICE).
+It's here because I made a few local copies of DS while working on the BabyDS branch; now I've learned my lesson.

 There are a bunch of strange/new folders here and I will describe these over time...